-To support the farmers during the project, soil and cultivation specialist Philip Wright and NIAB’s John Cussans will provide guidance on controlling black-grass and growing a profitable crop.In addition, Bayer’s field team will complete black-grass plant and headcounts as well as resistance tests to build up a detailed picture of what is happening in the field each year.
+Supporting the farmers during the project are soil and cultivation specialist Philip Wright and NIAB’s John Cussans.In addition, Bayer’s field team will complete black-grass plant and headcounts as well as resistance tests to build up a detailed picture of what is happening in the field each year.

 Find out what’s going on at each of our Task Force farmers’ locations below.